Jas-SinghFSU/hyprpanel-docs/docs/help/faq.md

 ## I need help with something else.
 Where can I go?
 Feel free to hop into the HyprPanel [discord server](https://discord.gg/MNpg7Z2b3a) and ask for help in the `#help` channel.

-## HyprPanel seems to disable the Tearing I have enabled in my Hyprland.
+## HyprPanel seems to disable the Tearing I have enabled in my Hyprland configuration.
 How can I fix this?
 Hyprland states that in order for Tearing to be enabled, the full screen application must be the only thing visible on the screen.

 HyprPanel has Notifications, OSDs and if configured, the Bar as an overlay which means that it's given priority over the full screen application.